 Quantitative Reasoning Requirement

-All Notre Dame undergraduates are required to take two semesters of mathematics, but the math courses you take will take depend on your interests, background in math, and intended major.
+All Notre Dame undergraduates are required to take at least one semester of mathematics.
+If students elect to take only one semester of mathematics, then they must take two semesters of science.
+The math courses you take will take depend on your interests, background in math, and intended major.
 AP or IB credit can allow you to take a higher level course or exempt you from taking math.

 Science and Technology Requirement

-All Notre Dame students must take two semesters of science.
+All Notre Dame students must take at least one semester of science.
+If students elect to take only one semester of science, then they must take two semesters of mathematics.
 Students interested in a science or engineering major, or pre-health will take laboratory sciences.
 If you are interested in a non-science major, you may take topical science courses that are organized around themes.